ionic-team/capacitor-docs/docs/main/getting-started/environment-setup.md

 To build iOS apps, you will need **macOS**.
 While there are solutions like [Ionic Appflow](http://ionicframework.com/appflow) that can be used to perform iOS cloud builds if you don't have a Mac, it is highly recommended to have the tools available to you locally in order to properly test your Capacitor application.

-In order to develop iOS applications using Capacitor, you will need three additional dependencies:
+In order to develop iOS applications using Capacitor, you will need four additional dependencies:

 - Xcode
 - Xcode Command Line Tools